Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Clique-width

-To show that the \cfon{} coloring number is also unbounded even for graphs with clique width three, we can define a sequence of graphs $G_2',G_3',\dots$ analogously as we did for \cfcn{} coloring.
-That is, each graph $G_{k+1}'$ for $k\geq 2$ has clique width at most three and cannot be \cfcn{} colored with only $k$ colors.
-Let $G_2'$ be a triangle, which cannot be CFON-colored with only one color and which has clique width at most $3$.
-We construct $G_{k+1}'$ using copies of $G_k'$ in the same way as we constructed $G_{k+1}$ using copies of $G_k$.
-Again, inductively it follows that $G_{k+1}'$ has clique width at most $3$.
-Also, by the same induction step as before, it follows that $G_{k+1}'$ cannot be \cfon{} colored with only $k$ colors.
+To show that the \cfon{} coloring number is also unbounded for graphs with clique-width three, we use an analogous approach.
+We define a sequence of graphs $G_2',G_3',\dots$, such that each graph $G_{k+1}'$ for $k\geq 2$ has clique-width at most three and cannot be \cfon{} colored with $k$ colors.
+Let $G_2'$ be a copy of $K_3$, which cannot be CFON colored with one color and which has clique-width 2.
+We use the same inductive process to construct $G_{k+1}'$ from the copies of $G_k'$.
+Inductively it follows that $G_{k+1}'$ has clique-width at most $3$.
+Again, by the same induction step as before, it follows that $G_{k+1}'$ cannot be \cfon{} colored with $k$ colors.
 We also provide an alternative construction in Lemma~\ref{lem:dist_here_ON}.